-If you want to crunch the numbers closer to home on Australian content programmed by the Major Performing Arts Organisations, including attention to gender representation, catch Ian Whitney’s Australian Content in 2018, now an annual blogging tradition.
+- Ian Whitney’s Australian Content in 2019, is now a beloved annual blogging tradition.
+Whitney crunches the numbers closer to home on Australian content programmed by the Major Performing Arts Organisations, including attention to gender representation.

 The ‘playlist’ button will bring up a track listing which you can use to skip back and forth between the works.
 If you want to check out the playlist and works in more detail, there is a button at the bottom right of the picture taking you directly through to YouTube.
 Please be mindful that this is over an hour worth of video, and it will chew the data!
 If you were going to tune in on a mobile device without a large data allowance, please consider listening in over wi-fi instead.